dbalabka/php-enumeration/README.md

 with [Serializable Interface](https://www.php.net/manual/en/class.serializable.php) in a similar way.
 For example, Java [handles](https://stackoverflow.com/questions/15521309/is-custom-enum-serializable-too/15522276#15522276) Enums serialization differently than other classes, but you can serialize it directly thanks to [readResolve()](https://docs.oracle.com/javase/7/docs/api/java/io/Serializable.html).
 In PHP, we can't serialize Enums directly, but we can handle Enums serialization in class that holds the reference.
 We can serialize the name of the Enum constant and use `valueOf()` method to obtain the Enum constant value during unserialization.
-So this problem somewhat resolved a the cost of a worse developer experience.
+So this problem somewhat resolved the cost of a worse developer experience.
 Hope it will be solved in future RFCs.
 ```php
 class SomeClass
 {